Edgar R. Kellogg: Reconstruction

 After the war, Kellogg remained in the U.S. Army and was stationed in the Southern United States during the Reconstruction Era as well as sent to various outposts in the American West such as Fort Logan for the following years.
-He also married Mary Elizabeth Wickham on February 13, 1866 at Norwalk and proceeded to have 4 children with her.
-During this time, Kellogg remained a captain since February 13, 1865 until being promoted to lieutenant colonel in 1892.
+He also married Mary Elizabeth Wickham on February 13, 1866, at Norwalk and proceeded to have 4 children with her.
+During this time, Kellogg remained a captain since February 13, 1865, until being promoted to lieutenant colonel in 1892.

 Spanish–American War

 After the outbreak of the Spanish–American War, Kellogg was transferred to the 10th Infantry Regiment.
 He led the regiment at the Battle of San Juan Hill and the Siege of Santiago as a supporting regiment before being transferred to the 6th Infantry Regiment.
-However, Kellogg was struck with fever and sent back to the U.S. where he was promoted to brigadier general of Volunteers by President William McKinley where he remained until February 1899 where he was honorably discharged and reverted back to a colonel of the 6th Infantry Regiment.
+However, Kellogg was struck with fever and sent back to the U.S. where he was promoted to brigadier general of Volunteers by President William McKinley where he remained until February 1899 where he was honorably discharged and reverted to a colonel of the 6th Infantry Regiment.

 Later years

 When the Philippine–American War broke out, Kellogg embarked with his regiment for the Philippines but he was struck with illness again and had to be treated at a hospital in Honolulu.
 Shortly after, he was promoted to brigadier general but requested retirement in December 1899.
-After his retirement, Kellogg spent the remainder of his life with his family at Toledo and Baltimore before dying on October 9, 1914 and being buried at Woodlawn Cemetery at Norwalk.
+After his retirement, Kellogg spent the remainder of his life with his family at Toledo and Baltimore before dying on October 9, 1914, and being buried at Woodlawn Cemetery at Norwalk.